Wesley Sneijder

-Wesley Sneijder ([ˈʋɛsli ˈsnɛidər]; born 9 June 1984) is a Dutch retired professional footballer.
-Due to his elite playmaking ability, Sneijder was considered one of the best midfielders in the world during his prime.
+Wesley Sneijder ([ˈʋɛsli ˈsnɛidər]; born 9 June 1984) is a Dutch former professional footballer.
+Noted for his playmaking ability, he was considered one of the best midfielders in the world during his prime.

-A product of the Ajax Youth Academy, he started his professional career playing for Ajax, with whom he won four trophies and was awarded the Johan Cruyff Trophy in 2004.
+A product of the Ajax Youth Academy, Sneijder started his professional career playing for Ajax, with whom he won four trophies and was awarded the Johan Cruyff Trophy in 2004.
 He was sold to Real Madrid for €27 million in 2007, winning La Liga in his first season with the club, and transferred to Inter Milan for €15 million in 2009.
 At Inter, he won Serie A, the UEFA Champions League, the FIFA Club World Cup, and two Coppa Italia.
 In 2010, Sneijder was named UEFA midfielder of the season, and one of the three best midfielders in the world by FIFA.
 After being sold to Galatasaray for €7.5 million in 2013, he helped the club win the Süper Lig in his first season, following with the capture of the Turkish Super Cup, after a 1–0 win against rivals Fenerbahçe.
-After an unsuccessful stint with Nice, he concluded his footballing career at Qatar Stars League team Al Gharafa.
+He had brief stints with Nice and Al Gharafa before retiring in 2019.

-Having previously represented various youth squads for the Netherlands, he was a regular player for the Dutch national team, making his debut in April 2003 at the age of 18, and representing his country at the 2006, 2010 (where the Netherlands were defeated 1–0 in the final) and 2014 FIFA World Cups, as well as the 2004, 2008 and 2012 UEFA European Football Championships.
-Individually, he was awarded the 2010 Bronze Boot, the 2010 Silver Ball, and included in the team of the tournament for Euro 2008 and the 2010 World Cup, as well as named man of the match for six out of eleven games played by the Oranje at these two tournaments.
+He appeared for the Netherlands in various youth squads and for the Dutch national team, making his debut in the senior squad in April 2003 at the age of 18.
+He then represented his country at the FIFA World Cup in 2006; in 2010, when they reached the final; and in 2014; and at the UEFA European Football Championship in 2004, 2008 and 2012.
+He was awarded the 2010 Bronze Boot, the 2010 Silver Ball, and was named to the team of the tournament for Euro 2008 and the 2010 World Cup, and as man of the match in six out of eleven games played by the Oranje at these two tournaments.
 With 134 caps, he is the most capped Dutch player of all time.
 He announced his international retirement in March 2018.
-Because of his status as most capped player he was granted a farewell match played against Peru on 6 September 2018.

 Early life

-Wesley Sneijder was born on 9 June 1984 in Utrecht into a football family: his father and his older brother Jeffrey were both football players.
+Wesley Sneijder was born in Utrecht into a football family: his father and his older brother Jeffrey were both football players.
 His younger brother Rodney is currently also a professional football player.